Great Council of Chiefs: Historical composition

 These arrangements came into being on 9 June 1990.
 Previously, 22 parliamentarians holding seats allocated to indigenous Fijians held membership ex officio in the Great Council of Chiefs, along with 2 or 3 representatives from each of the 14 provincial councils.
 In addition, there were 8 chiefs and 7 commoners chosen by the Minister for Fijian Affairs.
 Following two military coups in 1987, the Council decided to abolish the right of elected parliamentarians to hold ex officio council membership, and to reduce the number of government appointees.

-Except for the life member, all members served four-year terms.
+Except for the life member (1987 Fiji coups d'état leader and current Prime Minister of Fiji, Sitiveni Rabuka), all members served four-year terms.

-The Council also recognised Elizabeth II, former Queen of Fiji, as Paramount Chief, but she was not formally a member of the Council.
+The Council also recognized Elizabeth II, former Queen of Fiji, as Paramount Chief, but she was not formally a member of the Council.

 Constitutional role

+In the 2013 Constitution, there has not been any role assigned to the Great Council of Chiefs.

-According to the Constitution, the Great Council of Chiefs had two major powers:
+According to the 1997 Constitution, the Great Council of Chiefs had two major powers: